Wasps RFC

 Founded in 1867 as Wasps Football Club, from 1923 to 1996 they were based at Repton Avenue in Sudbury, London.
-From 1996 to 2002 the team played at Loftus Road in Shepherd's Bush and from 2002 to 2014 they played at Adams Park in High Wycombe, Buckinghamshire.
-From 2014 and 2022 their home ground was the Coventry Building Society Arena in north Coventry.
-They have not yet announced a permanent playing ground following their exit from administration.
+From 1996 to 2002 the team played at Loftus Road in Shepherd's Bush, London and from 2002 to 2014 they played at Adams Park in High Wycombe, Buckinghamshire.
+From 2014 to 2022 their home ground was the Coventry Building Society Arena (known until 2021 as the Ricoh Arena) in Coventry.

 Wasps won 12 major titles.
-They were European Champions twice, in 2004 and 2007; won six English Championships including three in a row from 2003–05; and won three Anglo-Welsh Cups.
+They were European Champions twice, in 2004 and 2007; won six English Championships including three in a row from 2003 to 2005; and won three Anglo-Welsh Cups.
 They also won the 2003 European Rugby Challenge Cup.
-Wasps most recent trophy was the 2008 Premiership.
+Wasps most recent trophy was the 2007–08 Premiership.

-In their last completed season Wasps finished 9th.
-The most recent head coach was Lee Blackett who was appointed in February 2020, until being made redundant.
+In 2021–22 Premiership Rugby, their last completed season, Wasps finished 9th.
+Lee Blackett was appointed head coach in February 2020, until being made redundant.

+In October 2023, the owners of the club announced plans to revive the team in a permanent home in Kent, while maintaining the possibility of playing from Sixways Stadium in Worcester pending completion of any new build.
+The club stated that it hoped to be involved in the relaunch of the professional game in England from 2025.